jovotech/jovo-framework/docs/basic-concepts/output/speechbuilder.md

 # SpeechBuilder

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/output/speechbuilder

 In this section, you will learn how to use the Jovo SpeechBuilder, a helper class that makes it easier to build speech responses and add variety to your voice app.

 * [Introduction to the SpeechBuilder](#introduction-to-the-speechbuilder)